Clare Ducker

 Training, qualifications & experience

 I hold a BA (Hons) degree in Integrative Relational Psychotherapy, which allows me to use a wide range of theoretical perspectives and experiences, from psychoanalytic approaches to brief solution-focused work.
-Additionally, I possess a Postgraduate Diploma in Working with Young People.
+Additionally, I have a Postgraduate Diploma in Working with Young People.

-My professional background includes working for Relate within secondary schools and colleges, managing a private practice for adults, and supporting callers and volunteers at the Samaritans.
+My professional background of 10 years includes working for Relate within secondary schools and colleges, managing a private practice for adults, and supporting callers and volunteers at the Samaritans.
 Post-pandemic, I worked for a third-sector charity handling CAMHS referrals, working extensively with neurodivergent young people and their families.
 Since relocating to Dorset, I have resumed my private practice, working and supporting young people and adults.

 Member organisations